Kintsugi and commissions

 Price

-To receive a final quote: Mail or bring it to our atelier.
-Postage is at the cost of customers.
+To receive a final quote: Mail or bring your piece to our atelier.

 How to order